hamzeh010/blogging-platform/README.md

 - 🎨 **TailwindCSS** for modern styling.
 - ✅ **ESLint** for linting and enforcing coding standards.
 - 🛠️ Fully TypeScript-compatible.
+- 🧪 Jest for unit and integration testing to ensure code reliability and coverage.
+- 🐳 Docker for containerization and environment consistency.

 ## Prerequisites